-Cornell Law School may send up to four students to Waseda each academic year in the fall.
+Cornell Law School may send up to two students to Waseda in the fall.
 As a result of recent reforms in Japanese legal education, Waseda has created a professional post-graduate Law School (WLS).
 Exchange students will take classes in that institution, and perhaps also in Waseda's undergraduate or graduate law programs.

 Waseda is one of Japan's top private, coeducational institutions of higher learning.
 Its law school is located in a pleasant campus setting in Tokyo.